edgonzalesjr/Phishing-Unfolding/README.md

 <br/>
 <img src="https://imgur.com/SPmkKdC.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>Since powershell.exe is being used in suspicious activity, let's search all events relating to powershell.exe.
-Powershell was executed to connect and download on remote machine to download a Powershell script named Powercat.ps1 which is a privilege escalation script.
-It was launched to connect to Command and control to ngrok.io domain name.</b>
+<b>Since PowerShell.exe is involved in suspicious activity, we should investigate all events related to this executable.
+PowerShell was used to connect to a remote machine and download a script named Powercat.ps1.
+This utility tool allows for data transmission over TCP, UDP, DNS, and assists in payload generation.
+It was launched to connect to a command and control server at the ngrok.io domain.</b>
 <br/>

 <p align="center">